 - With a knife, cut off the tough ends of the ginger root and scrape off the skin.
 If the skin is hard, peel the skin instead.

-- Using a grater (I love this ceramic grater), hold the ginger vertically against the grater’s teeth.
+- Using a grater (I use a ceramic grater that I love), hold the ginger vertically against the grater’s teeth.
 Grate the end of the ginger root to avoid grating off its fibers, which run lengthwise along the root from one end to the other.

 - When the fibers start to appear and interfere with grating, cut off the fibers with a knife.
 This allows you to grate more ginger.

-- Gather the grated ginger, including the juice, from the grater.
+- Gather 1 Tbsp ginger, grated and with the juice, from the grater.

-- In a medium saucepan, add the grated ginger and water.
+- In a medium saucepan, add the grated ginger and 2 cups water.

-- Add the honey and bring the mixture to a boil over medium heat, stirring to make sure the honey is completely dissolved.
+- Add 2 Tbsp honey and bring the mixture to a boil over medium heat, stirring to make sure the honey is completely dissolved.

-- Once boiling, lower the heat and add the lemon juice.
+- Once boiling, lower the heat and add 1–2 tsp freshly squeezed lemon juice.

-- Make a slurry by mixing the water and potato starch (or cornstarch).
+- Make a slurry by mixing 1 Tbsp water and 1 Tbsp potato starch or cornstarch.
 Make sure there are no lumps.

 - Drizzle the slurry into the pot of ginger tea.